 Stop when the bushing reaches the end of the barrel.
 Holding the bushing, rotate the knob counterclockwise until it stops.
 Now, holding the knob and the bushing together, begin rotating the barrel counterclockwise so that the bushing screws into it.
 As you do this, the nipple will naturally find the hole in the center of the dividing wall.
 Continue in this manner until the bushing is firmly screwed down.
 The edge of the sac should be resting against the dividing wall.

-Drop the nut into the proximal end of the barrel with the notches toward the open end.
+Drop the nut into the front end of the barrel with the notches toward the open end.
 Use the blunted dental pick to guide it gently onto the end of the nipple.
 Carefully fit the wrench into the notches on the nut and then tighten the nut, working gently so that the freely-turning nut comes up against the end of the sac and compresses it firmly against the flat surface of the nipple.
 Stop well before the nut is so tight that turning it further requires significant force.

 Use the tongue test to see whether you have a good seal.

 NoteIn case you are not familiar with the tongue test, here is how it works.
-Place just the proximal (threaded) end of the barrel between your lips and suck gently to create a partial vacuum inside your mouth and the pen.
+Place just the front (threaded) end of the barrel between your lips and suck gently to create a partial vacuum inside your mouth and the pen.
 Place the tip of your tongue into the barrel opening and release the suction with your lips.
 The partial vacuum inside the pen should hold your tongue there.
 Let it rest for several seconds to ensure that you do not have a slow leak.